 Marshall, Jones lead No. 19 Xavier to 81-63 win over Siena

-Marshall, Jones lead No. 19 Xavier to 81-63 win over SienaXavier's Quentin Goodin (3) shoots over Siena's Jalen Pickett (22) during the first half of an NCAA college basketball game Friday, Nov.
-8, 2019, in Cincinnati.
-(AP Photo/John Minchillo)

-CINCINNATI (AP) -- Tyrique Jones and Naji Marshall each scored 20 points and No. 19 Xavier beat Siena 81-63 on Friday night.
+CINCINNATI — Tyrique Jones and Naji Marshall each scored 20 points and No. 19 Xavier beat Siena 81-63 on Friday night.

 Jason Carter just missed reaching double figures in his first career start for Xavier (2-0).
 He finished with a career-high nine points.